yegor256/blog/_posts/2018/sep/2018-09-05-monolithic-repositories.md

 manually and via unit testing.
 Continuous integration is easier to configure, and so on and so forth.

+{% quote A set of smaller components is better than a larger solid piece. %}

 All these "reasonable" arguments remind me of what I hear when preaching object decomposition and suggesting that multiple objects are better than a single large one.
 Imagine a large class of 3,000 lines of code, which